TaylanUB/scheme-bytestructures/README.md

     ;; Returns the address stored in u8lists[1].
     (bytestructure-ref u8lists 1)

+Assignment with a pointer descriptor allows a variety of values.
-Assigning to it accepts a numeric value to be written, and a one-element list whose one element will be assigned to the pointed-to bytestructure.
+Firstly, a numeric value (taken to be a memory address) may be given, which causes that value itself to be written.

     ;; uint8_t (*u8v3-ptr)[3];
     (define u8v3-ptr (bytestructure (bs:pointer (bs:vector 3 uint8))))